FaceTime Audio is The Best Feature in iOS 7

 Great voice quality

-Making a local FaceTime Audio call on iPhone is very simple.
-To put it simply, there is not so much difference between a regular call and FaceTime audio call.
-It is great to use.
-But making an international FaceTime Audio call is a completely different story — it is a pleasure.
+Making a local FaceTime Audio call on iPhone is very simple, and there is no much difference between a regular call and FaceTime audio call.
+It is great to use, but making an international FaceTime Audio call is an entirely different story — it is a pleasure.

-For people who understand how iMessage works, the best way to think of FaceTime Audio is as iMessage, but for phone calls. iMessage automatically detects if the recipient of your message uses iPhone and sends iMessage instead of regular SMS.
-Because iMessage integrated in Messages app, users don’t even notice the difference between sending regular SMS messages and sending iMessages.
+For people who understand how iMessage works, the best way to think of FaceTime Audio is as iMessage for phone calls. iMessage automatically detects if the recipient of your message uses iPhone and sends iMessage instead of regular SMS.
+Because iMessage integrated into the Messages app, users don’t even notice the difference between sending regular SMS messages and sending iMessages.

 Easier switching between video and audio calling